emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## Apache Service

-The Energy Logserver accepts data from the Linux Apache services using the Filebeat agent.
+The ITRS Log Analytics accepts data from the Linux Apache services using the Filebeat agent.

 To identify and collect events from Linux Apache services, is nessery to set correct path do logs in Filebeat configuration file.